zinmyoswe/Django-Ecommerce/README.md

 `pip install -r requirements.txt`

-Install below version and 'New Version will face version conflict error'
+Install below version in terminal and 'New Version will face version conflict error'

 ```python